Multiple twins in permutations: Proof of Theorem

 \subsection{Upper bound}

 For the upper bound we use the first moment method.
 Let $\Pi=\Pi_n$ be a random permutation chosen uniformly from the set of all $n!$ permutations of $[n]$.
-Let $k$ be a fixed positive integer and let $X$ be a random variable counting all $r$-twins of length $k$ in $\Pi$.
-Furthermore, for a family of $r$ pairwise disjoint subsets $A_1,\dots,A_r$ of $[n]$, each of length $k$, let $X_{A_1,\dots,A_r}$ be an indicator random variable equal 1 if there are $r$-twins in $\Pi$ on positions determined by the subsets $A_1,\dots,A_r$.
-So, $X=\sum_{A_1,\dots,A_r} X_{A_1,\dots,A_r}$ and by the linearity of expectation Since
+Let $k$ be a fixed positive integer and let $X_k$ be a random variable counting all $r$-tuplets of length $k$ in $\Pi$.
+Furthermore, for a family of $r$ pairwise disjoint subsets $A_1,\dots,A_r$ of $[n]$, each of length $k$, let $X_{A_1,\dots,A_r}$ be an indicator random variable equal to 1 if there is an $r$-tuplet in $\Pi$ on positions determined by the subsets $A_1,\dots,A_r$.
+So, $X_k=\sum_{A_1,\dots,A_r} X_{A_1,\dots,A_r}$ and by the linearity of expectation Since

 and the number of unordered $r$-tuples $\{A_1,\dots, A_r\}$ in $[n]$ is